 Located on the Penticton Indian Band reserve, En'owkin's unique building design reflects a traditional Okanagan winter home also known as a pit house.
 It is a gathering place where families and community members can replenish themselves spiritually and is also a teaching place where story, co-operation, craft and artistry come together.

 En'owkin's faculty is comprised of highly qualified educators, professional artists, writers, facilitators and Indigenous peoples advocates.
-En'owkin provides a culturally sensitive learning environment in a nurturing and challenging atmosphere.
-En'owkin hosts many regional, national and international conferences and forums related to Indigenous education and culture as well as environmental concerns, which students are encouraged to participate.
+En'owkin provides a culturally sensitive arts and culture learning environment in a nurturing and challenging atmosphere.
+En'owkin hosts many traditonal and contemporary arts workshops, exhibitions on the regional level for syilx members and partners within the wider community.
+On the national and international level En'owkin hosts conferences and forums related to Indigenous education, arts and culture as well as environmental concerns, which artists and students are encouraged to participate.

-En'owkin has also partnered with many organizations in collaborative works which benefit the Okanagan Nation.
+En'owkin has also partnered with many organizations in collaborative works which benefit the Syilx Nation members.

 we are committed to: